 Initially, my focus was specific to attachment representations and marital quality during the transition to parenthood for new parents.
 My focus expanded to include interpersonal topics including relational sacrifices and commitment, as well as the study of cohabitors.
 I bridged these aforementioned areas of study with a focus on examining the transition to parenthood for pregnant, unmarried, cohabitors.

 I continue to study relational sacrifices and relationship quality (e.g., commitment, satisfaction), as well as beliefs about relationships and marriage.
-In much of my research I take a dyadic approach (e.g,, Actor-Partner Interdependence Models).
-I am especially interested in understanding romantic relationships using daily diary data given the statistical advantages of daily diary data (e.g., fixed effects, within-person variability, and lagged effects of relationship qualty constructs such as satisfaction and commitment).
+In much of my research I take a dyadic approach (e.g., Actor-Partner Interdependence Models or APIMs).
+I am especially interested in understanding romantic relationships using daily diary data given the statistical advantages of daily diary data (e.g., fixed effects, within-person variability, and lagged effects of relationship quality constructs such as satisfaction and commitment).

 I have several current projects including:

-(1) How constructs such as relational sacrifices and attachment styles for individuals and partners impact relationship quality both overall and on a daily diary basis.
-Collaborations are with current and former doctoral students Casey Totenhagen, Büşra Akçabozan, Brandon McDaniel, Val Young, Shannon Corkery, Ashley Cooper, Ashley Randall, Tricia Burke, Jen Ervin, Erin Ruppel, Jose-Michael Gonzalez, and Hilary Gamble.
+(1) How constructs such as relational sacrifices, attachment styles, and emotion work for individuals and partners predict relationship quality both overall and on a daily diary basis.
+Collaborations are with current or former doctoral students including Xiaomin Li, Casey Totenhagen, Büşra Akçabozan Kayabol, Val Young, Brandon McDaniel, Shannon Corkery, Ashley Cooper, Ashley Randall, Tricia Burke, Erin Ruppel, and Hilary Gamble.

-(2) Young adults' finances explained by influences such as romantic partners and parents.
-Collaborations are with Dr. Joyce Serido (Univ. of Minnesota), Dr. Soyeon Shim (Univ. of Wisconsin), Dr. Sunyoung Ahn (Washington College), and Dr. Melissa Wilmarth (Univ. of Alabama).
+(3) Young adults' finances explained by influences such as romantic partners and parents.
+Collaborations are with Dr. Xiaomin Li (Hong Kong Polytechnic Univ.), Dr. Ashley LeBaron (Brigham Young Univ.), Dr. Joyce Serido (Univ. of Minnesota), Dr. Soyeon Shim (Univ. of Wisconsin), Dr. Sunyoung Ahn (Washington College), Dr. Casey Totenhagen (Univ. of Alabama), and Dr. Melissa Wilmarth (Univ. of Alabama).

-(4) The experience of cancer, in terms of how family members and friends of those who have cancer are considered "co-survivors", as well as how aspects of romantic relationships (e.g., partner as primary confidant, affection) predict health for women recently diagnosed with breast cancer.
-Collaborations are with Drs.
-Catherine Marshall and Karen Weihs at UA.
+(6) The experience of cancer, in terms of how family members and friends of those who have cancer are considered "co-survivors"; collaboration is with Dr. Catherine Marshall (UA).